PriyankaAsthana/PriyankaAsthana/README.md

 ### 🚀 Currently

-- 📚 Sharpening my Spring Boot & cloud skills
+- 📚 Sharpening my GenAI & cloud skills
-- 🤖 Building at the crossroads of code & hardware
+- 🤖 Building at the crossroads of code & algos
 - 🤝 Collaborating on open source
 - ✨ Seeking new challenges & connections!